Mattia46/firstMonth/cv/01_cv_instructions.md

 Congratulations!
 You have completed your first draft of your CV!
 We will review these in week 6.

-Any questions please feel free to get in touch with Zara on slack: @zara_pearson
+Any questions please feel free to get in touch with Becks Hookham, our careers coach, on slack: @becks